opeolluwa/backend-for-humans/src/module_5/scripts/making-script-executable.md

 # Making script executable

-Earlier in this module, you wrote the first script, and execute it `sh <file_name>`, it becomes tedious to do this, and that leads us to **making you script executable**.
-Simply this would mean running the script without appending the `sh`, consider the previous example,
+Earlier in this module, you wrote the first script, and executed directly in the terminal using the `sh <file_name>` commanand.
+It becomes tedious to do this repeatedly and that leads us to **making your script executable**.

+This is done by adding the `chmod u+x <file_name>` command to the script.

+Consider the previous example

 ```sh
 {{#include ../../code-samples/module_5/hello}}